-the filesystem backup scripts; just use the name of the associated task group instead of the name of a VG. dmselect(8) Selects migrated files based on given criteria.
+through OpenVault by importing into the OpenVault database any tapes unknown to it and by registering all volumes to the DMF application not yet so assigned.
+This command can perform the equivalent actions for the filesystem backup scripts; just use the name of the associated task group instead of the name of a VG.

+dmselect(8) Selects migrated files based on given criteria.
 The output of this command can be used as input to dmmove(8).

-Sorts files of blocked records. dmsort(8) dmstat(8) Displays a variety of status information about DMF, including details about the requests currently being processed by the daemon, statistics about requests that have been processed since the daemon last started, and details of current tape drive usage by VGs. dmxfsrestore(8) Calls the xfsrestore(1M) command to restore files dumped to tape volumes that were produced by DMF administrative maintenance scripts. tsreport(8) Displays information about tape drive errors, alerts, and usage when the ts tape driver is used.
+dmsort(8) Sorts files of blocked records.

+dmstat(8) Displays a variety of status information about DMF, including details about the requests currently being processed by the daemon, statistics about requests that have been processed since the daemon last started, and details of current tape drive usage by VGs.

+dmxfsrestore(8) Calls the xfsrestore(8) command to restore files dumped to tape volumes that were produced by DMF administrative maintenance scripts.

+tsreport(8)

+Displays information about tape drive errors, alerts, and usage when the ts tape driver is used.
 The tsreport command is included in the apd RPM.